-No Mercury is not tidally locked to the sun as it follows a 3:2 orbital pattern as mentioned earlier on.
-However, it does make sense that some would assume that Mercury is tidally locked as older books (before 1965) from scientists did make these assumptions.
+No, Mercury is not tidally locked to the sun as it follows a 3:2 orbital pattern as mentioned earlier on.
+However, it does make sense that some would assume that Mercury is tidally locked as older books (before 1965) some scientists did make these assumptions.
 Now of course we know it isn’t.

-You can say the Mercury is under an elliptical tidal lock due to its 3:2 spin resonance with the sun.
-As for the reasons why, we don’t exactly know but, there are few theories that scientists have looked into.
+You can say that Mercury is under an elliptical tidal lock due to its 3:2 spin resonance with the sun.
+As for the reasons why, we don’t exactly know but, there are a few theories that scientists have looked into.

 Why Does Mercury Have A 3:2 Orbital Spin Resonance?